 Just as each person is unique, each case of esophageal cancer is unique and a variety of treatment options may be available depending on the type of cancer, its staging, and your overall health.
-At the UF Health Cancer Center – Orlando Health, our multidisciplinary team of expert surgical, medical and radiation oncologists evaluate each case to determine the best possible outcome for our patients.
+At the Orlando Health Cancer Institute, our multidisciplinary team of expert surgical, medical and radiation oncologists evaluate each case to determine the best possible outcome for our patients.
 We tailor the treatment to each patient in order to achieve the best possible outcome.

 Possible treatments include: